UniMath/UniMath/README.md

 $ brew install objective-caml
 ```

-Under Ubuntu, you may install ocaml (and proofgeneral) with
+Under Ubuntu, you may install ocaml (and ProofGeneral) with

 ```bash
 $ sudo apt-get install ocaml ocaml-nox ocaml-native-compilers camlp4-extra proofgeneral proofgeneral-doc
 ```

+Under Mac OS X, you may obtain ProofGeneral from http://proofgeneral.inf.ed.ac.uk/.
+It comes with installation instructions.
+Your version of emacs determines
+which version of ProofGeneral you need, roughly, so some experimentation may be
+required; you may even need the current development version if your emacs is
+recent.

 To download UniMath and prepare for building it, issue the following
 shell commands.